Academic Integrity and Misconduct Policy

 Students

-Information and/or evidence regarding alleged academic misconduct is submitted to the lecturer (and if necessary, the relevant Program Director, or equivalent) as soon as practicable but normally no later than three weeks after the incident to which the information and/or evidence relates came to light.
+Information and/or evidence, including but not limited to text match/detection software such as Turnitin, regarding potential misconduct is submitted in writing by the Lecturer to the relevant Program Director, or equivalent) as soon as practicable but normally no later than three weeks after the incident to which the information and/or evidence relates came to light.
 However, the Program Director or relevant supervisor has discretion to accept information and/or evidence later than three weeks after the incident to which the information and/or evidence relates.
 Any person may report a complaint of misconduct by a faculty member, HDR candidate or student and AC protects the privacy of the individual who reports the complaint.

-If the Program Director or relevant faculty supervisor has a conflict of interest in the alleged misconduct, the information and/or evidence is referred to the Head of School or Director of Higher Degree Research who takes receipt, is responsible for issuing written acknowledgement, and takes charge of subsequent inquiries.
+If the Program Director or relevant faculty supervisor has a conflict of interest in relation to investigating the potential misconduct, the information and/or evidence is referred to the Head of School or Director of Higher Degree Research who takes receipt, is responsible for issuing written acknowledgement, and takes charge of subsequent inquiries.

-Research misconduct should be investigated by the faculty member’s supervisor using the principles and procedures in the NHMRC Guide to Managing and Investigating Potential Breaches of the Australian Code for the Responsible Conduct of Research (2018) or its successors.
+Research misconduct should be investigated by the faculty member’s supervisor using the principles and procedures in the NHMRC Guide to Managing and Investigating Potential Breaches of the Australian Code for the Responsible Conduct of Research (2018).
 The investigation will be conducted by the faculty member’s supervisor or another delegated investigating officer.

 Faculty

-If faculty misconduct is determined, then disciplinary action may follow.
+If faculty misconduct is determined, then an appropriate sanction will be applied.
 Faculty are advised of the appeal process in accordance with the Staff Grievance Resolution Policy